intel/rv-brs-test-suite/README.md

 The test report will be generated under the `./report/<reportname>` directory.
 Please replace `<Reportname>` with your desired name for the report.

+If the test case requires additional arguments, please update the corresponding .ini file before generating the live image.
+Refer to this `./common/patches/Update-test-profile-for-MemRead_Func-as-an-example.patch` for an example.

 You can also select and run tests individually.
 For more information on running SCT, see the [SCT User Guide](http://www.uefi.org/testtools).

 ### Manual intervention tests